kevinweber/wbounce/readme.txt

 * Determine sensitivity, cookie expiration, hesitation, and more
 * Add custom CSS
 * Set default status: Define if wBounce should be fired on posts and/or pages by default.
 You can override the default setting on every post and page individually.
+* Event tracking with Google Analytics

 = Future features: =
 * Define custom content for pages and posts individually
 * Templates with intelligent template variables/shortcodes
 * Styling options (display "x" icon to close the popup, set background transparency, ...)
 * Intelligent timer (e.g., display popup when the user is inactive for a certain time period)
-* Event tracking to measure wBounce with Google Analytics
 * A/B testing with Google Analytics
 * ...
 YOU want one of those features RIGHT NOW or want to implement a feature yourself?
 [Contribute on Github](https://github.com/kevinweber/wbounce) and I'll publish your enhancements to the official WordPress directory.